BlackBerry Curve: Original series (8300)

-The BlackBerry Curve brand was introduced on May 3, 2007, with OS version 4.5 with the Curve 8300 series.
-The Curve brand continued the "consumer-oriented" philosophy of the BlackBerry Pearl and 8800 series, and included multimedia features and a built-in camera.
+The original model, Curve 8300, was introduced on May 3, 2007, with version 4.5 of BlackBerry OS.
+The Curve lineup continued the "consumer-oriented" philosophy of the BlackBerry Pearl and 8800 series, and included multimedia features and a built-in camera.
 As was customary for BlackBerry devices, the 8300 series consisted of several models offered by different wireless providers, supporting that provider's network along with specific services.
+The 8300 was launched alongside the business-oriented 8800 series, which lacks a camera like earlier BlackBerry models.

 In total, 5 variants were released; 8300, 8310, 8320, 8330 and 8350i.
 The 8300, 8310, and 8320 are able to support North American and European GSM technologies.
 Later in 2007, the 8310 was launched with GPS.

 At the end of 2007, Research in Motion announced the 8320 featuring Wi-Fi but lacking a GPS receiver.

 In early 2008, which is Verizon Wireless and Research in Motion the first CDMA Curve, the Curve 8330.
 This phone also featured upgraded memory as well and GPS.
 It only served the 800/1900 MHz range for CDMA2000 and 1xEV-DO.
 It was also the first Curve to have video recording at 240 x 176 resolution in 3GP format.

 The 8350i was the last of the 8300 series to come out, which supported the 800/900 MHz iDEN and Push-to-Talk.
 It had 128 MB of memory and weighed 135g.

 CNET gave the Curve an "Excellent" rating.
 However, they found the Curve 8300's lack of 3G and Wi-Fi disappointing.
 Also disappointing was the phone's lack of video-recording capabilities.
 Call quality was determined to be subpar and calls sounded hollow on the Curve 8300.
 While the 8300 as originally released lacked Video Recording and Voice Note Recording, these functions have been provided with the Blackberry OS 4.5 release.